-- Services are also provided for foreign accent modification to individuals for whom English is a second language and who still encounter difficulty being understood due to inaccurate pronunciation, including intonation.
+Services are provided to individuals with delayed or disordered articulation and phonological impairments, motor speech disorders (apraxia and dysarthria), and tongue thrust.
+Services are also provided for foreign accent modification to individuals for whom English is a second language and who still encounter difficulty being understood due to inaccurate pronunciation, including intonation.

 Evaluation, consultation and programming are available to aid development of language understanding, language use, speech production, and pre-academic skills.

 Evaluation, consultation and programming are available to aid in language based academic skills for individuals with language learning disabilities in elementary school, secondary school and post secondary education.